iNotes and Dedications

 Pim and Bradley rear their bag of flour, "Chuck," for Life Skills class.

-Missive: Victories, like friends, come in all sizes.
+Missive: Victories, like friends, come in all shapes and sizes.

 116 "Team Diffy" + "Gag Reel" as tag